kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Display a form for data entry or editing.

 Forms are displayed based on the UI Schema and JSON Schema provided.
 These can be provided inline within the block configuration, or loaded from an adapter.
-Kendrai Form is build on top of Angular Formly https://formly.dev/.
-Most of the form property and functionality can be looked up in Formly.
+Kendraio Form is built on top of Angular Formly https://formly.dev/.
+Most of the form properties and functionalities can be found in Formly.

 Default config
 --------------